Exact Sequences III - Morphisms of Exact Sequences

 Continuing in this way, it's very plausible to expect to deal with two very different free resolutions of the same module

 There should be a way to compare these two resolutions, which means we need a way to compare exact sequences.
 As usual, we'll do that through the notion of a morphism of exact sequences.
-To make our life easier, we'll actually define morphisms of chain complexes (of which exact sequences are a special case)

-A morphism from a chain complex
+A morphism from a sequence

-to a chain complex
+to a sequence

 is a collection of morphisms